ColinNeagle/HW/Readme.md

 # **Case Study on Edward Jones**
 ## Overview and Origin
-1. Edward Jones
+Name of the company:  Edward Jones
-2. Founded in 1922
+Date Founded: 1922
-3. Edward D Jones
+Founder: Edward D Jones
-4. Use of financial technology to increase the organization's investment assets The company is funded through client's investments.
+Use of financial technology to increase the organization's investment assets How is the company funded?
+The company is funded through client's investments.

 ## Corporate Background
 Edward Jones (**EDJ**) is an old mechanistic org, who has finally decided to use technology to increase market share, whille also improving the  attrition among their financial advisors.
 They have  been reluctant to do so, do the age and social demographics of their clientele.
 Most of there clients are older well establsied retirees who left the work force prior to financial technology becoming commonplace and are concerned about their transactions through technology being secure.
 Ironically, most of the transactions were done through faxes, which are far less secure then digital transactions.